PetPals

 What factors will my target audience consider in choosing a pet?

-What are user motivations to
+What are user motivations to not adopt a pet?

-I distributed a Google Forms survey to address these questions and distributed it in various Facebook groups.
+Google Forms survey to address these questions and distributed it in various Facebook groups.
 My research would have been more accurate and well-rounded if I had distributed the survey to a greater variety of people, but I was constrained by the required project turnaround time.

 Survey results